Skip to content

 Verify

-You can use the sysctl -a and lsmod commands to verify if the setting have been applied.
+You can use the sysctl -a command to verify if the setting have been applied.

 SELinux can be checked with the getenforce command.